 Transport yourself from Peru’s bustling colonial capital, through the charm and history of Cuzco, into the stunning Sacred Valley, and along the epic Inca Trail before arriving at UNESCO-listed Machu Picchu.
 There may be trekking involved, but we certainly won’t rough it.
 This all-gay hike features 3- and 4-star properties en route, with a few nights of ‘glamping’ thrown in—it’s sort of like camping, only with guides, porters and cooks pampering our tender souls.

 PLEASE NOTE: Inca Trail Permits typically sell out 3-6 months in advance—and beyond our control—so book ASAP.
-Also, our 2021 and 2022 booking conditions differ, please ensure you have read all booking conditions thoroughly.

 Today we rise bright and early for a flight to South America’s oldest continually-inhabited city, Cusco (also spelled Cuzco).
 After checking in to our centrally located boutique hotel, we’ll discover the Moon Temple and enjoy a picnic lunch.
 Then we’ll transfer back to the city-centre for an orientation walk, including a visit to the hyper-local San Pedro market.
 Later today, we’ll have a mandatory briefing regarding our upcoming gay hike.
 The evening is free, with an option to head for dinner as a group.